Generalizing the Connes Moscovici Hopf algebra to contain all rooted trees: A relationship between rooted trees and differentials

-Notice that the $n^{th}$ derivative of $\tbx(s)$ with respect to $s$ gives rise to a linear combination of trees witn $n$ vertices.
+Notice that the $n^{th}$ derivative of $\tbx(s)$ with respect to $s$ gives rise to a linear combination of trees with $n$ vertices.
 In fact, it is a linear combination of all the trees with $n$ vertices.